provincialx/FreeQwenApi/docs/02_ARCHITECTURE.md

 ## High-level overview

 FreeQwenApi is a browser-based proxy that replaces the Qwen Chat web account with a local OpenAI-compatible API endpoint (`localhost:3264`).
-It emulates Qwen API calls via JavaScript `fetch` inside Puppeteer-controlled Chromium pages.
+All API calls to Qwen are emulated via JavaScript `fetch` **inside Puppeteer-controlled Chromium pages** using `evaluateInBrowser()`.
+This is mandatory — Aliyun WAF blocks Node.js HTTP clients and returns HTML verification pages instead of SSE/JSON.

 ```mermaid
 graph TB